jonaslagoni/asyncapi-miniseries/docs/Part 2 - Implementation.md

 The backend processor's job is to save all incoming events to the database (MongoDB).

-We go through all the same steps as for the game server for setting up the code generator, but instead of generating for the game server we provide the generator with our `Processor.yaml` file.
+We go through all the same steps as for the **game server** for generating code, but instead of generating for the **game server** we provide the generator with the backend processor's AsyncAPI document `Processor.yaml`.

 I will still focus on how the channel `game/server/{serverId}/events/player/{playerId}/item/{itemId}/pickup` is implemented.